Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Defining properties of Active Galactic Nuclei

-These early observations of the Galactic centre region were essentially simultaneous with the discovery of quasars \citep{1963Natur.197.1040S} and the realization that they are extremely distant and luminous.
-The enormous energy in extragalactic sources was proposed to originate in large concentrations of mass in their centers and the proposal of `giant stars' powering Seyfert galaxies and quasars \citep{1963Natur.197..533H}.
-It was obvious from the first principles that the sudden concentration of mass into relativistic dimensions can yield enough energy to explain the power output of the AGN.
+These early observations of the Galactic centre region were essentially simultaneous with the discovery of quasars by \citet{1963Natur.197.1040S} in 1963 and the realization that they are extremely distant and luminous thanks to the identification of the redshifted Balmer series of hydrogen in the optical spectra of 3C273.
+The enormous energy in extragalactic sources -- which amounted to $4\times 10^{12}\,L_{\odot}$ for 3C273 in the optical bands -- was proposed to originate in large concentrations of mass in their centers and the proposal of `giant stars' powering Seyfert galaxies and quasars, see \citet{1963Natur.197..533H}.
+It was obvious from the first principles that the sudden collapse of mass into relativistic dimensions can yield enough energy to explain the power output of the AGN.
 Such a mechanism was proposed in the early 1960s by Vitaly L. Ginzburg in the context of the contraction of the central regions of galaxies and the subsequent formation of protostars \citep{1961AZh....38..380G}.
 Similar and other ideas and theories were presented at the First Texas Symposium on Relativistic Astrophysics in Dallas in December 1963.
 This event, which is often considered as the ``landmark'' in the rebirth of relativistic and gravitational astrophysics, brought together theorists and observers of the time.
 Although the Symposium did not provide final clues to the problem of quasar energetics, it triggered new enthusiasm and pointed astrophysicists in the right direction.